Project-75 (India) submarine acquisition project: Strategic Partnership policy

+2017–19

 In June 2017, the MoD announced that the P-75(I) initiative would be the first-ever arms acquisition project to be progressed under the SP policy.

 In July 2017, the MoD issued a Request for Information (RFI) to six international arms majors for the construction of six submarines under the project.
 The RFI was issued to Rosoboronexport (Russia), Navantia (Spain), Saab (Sweden), ThyssenKrupp Marine Systems (Germany), Mitsubishi Heavy Industries (Japan) and Naval Group (formerly French DCNS).
 Out of the aforementioned six, only Navantia and Mitsubishi failed to respond within the deadline.

 The project's AoN expired for a final time in February 2018.

 In January 2019, the Defence Acquisition Council (DAC) re-approved the Acceptance of Necessity (AoN) of the construction of six submarines under the “Strategic Partnership” model at a cost of over ₹40000 crore.This was the third time that the acquisition project was cleared after 2010 and 2014.

 In April 2019, the IN issued an expression of interest (EOI) to the foreign vendors with the objective of seeking a submarine with the capability of firing land-attack missiles and anti-ship cruise missiles.
 Likewise, a similar EOI was also issued to four domestic companies: MDL, L&T, Reliance Naval and Engineering Limited and a consortium of HSL and Adani Defence.

 Later that year, in June 2019, Daewoo Shipping & Marine Engineering (formerly DSME, today Hanwha Ocean) was allowed to partake in the competition as a late entrant; at the time, the EOI had already expired.
 Navantia too responded late to EOI in July 2019; despite the firm's belated response, the move indicated its reinterest in the project.

 However, in September 2019, Saab announced that it would withdraw from the competition, stating that the SP policy placed more control over the construction of the submarines to the Indian partner than to the OEM; the firm argued that both responsibility and liability of the deal should lie with the OEM.
 Saab's withdrawal left the remaining five firms as the only contestants in the program; all five would be shortlisted by the MoD as strategic foreign partners in 2020.

-Shortlisting
+Shortlisting (2020)

 In January 2020, the Defence Acquisition Council (DAC) shortlisted two Indian shipyards and five foreign firms as the finalists in the project: MDL and L&T were chosen as the Indian finalists, while DSME, Naval Group, Navantia, TKMS and Rubin were chosen as the five foreign finalists.
 A year later, in July 2021, the MoD formally issued an RFP to the finalized contestants for the construction of the six submarines; however, due to the document's stringent conditions, the deadline of the RFP, which was initially scheduled for November 2021, was postponed to June 2022, and later again, to December 2022.